oxo-real/hajime/README.md

 ### 3  Post
 The third script prepares the system 'post install' for the installation of a desktop environment.
 Modifications are made to the package manager, the entire operating system is updated, a mountpoint environment is beig created and an alternative AUR manager 'yay' is installed alongside the native 'pacman'.
 After 'post' an fully fledged Arch installation is running on the system.

-### 4  Rice
+### 4  Apps
-'hajime rice' prepares the system for a display manager running under Wayland, with wlroots as a modular compositor library.
+'hajime apps' prepares the system for a display manager running under Wayland, with wlroots as a modular compositor library.
 The script will setup the Sway tiling window manager, but it can easily be modifed to be setup for X11 based managers, when preferred.

-### 5  Doti
-'doti' installs personal configuration dotfiles and tools like: z shell, vim, bitwarden, veracrypt.

-### 6  Apps
-Installs a variety of tools, among others for: video, text, file management, network management, internet, system monitoring, virtual environments.
+It also installs a variety of tools, among others for: video, text, file management, network management, internet, system monitoring, virtual environments.

-### 7  Gitu
+### 5  Dtcg
-'Gitu' brings the personal local git repository up-to-date.
-Adviced to tweak the script to personal preference.
+'dtcg' installs the dotfile configuration, which contains settings for the apps and window manager to run smoothly.

 ## Take off instructions
-When using these 'hajime' scripts:
+When using the 'hajime' scripts:
-Be sure to get your latest Arch Linux image via: https://www.archlinux.org/download/.
+Be sure to first get your latest Arch Linux install image via: https://www.archlinux.org/download/.
-Then boot into the ArchISO live system environment, install git, clone 'hajime', check the user customizable variables sections and start the first script:
+Boot into the ArchISO live system environment, install git, clone 'hajime' and check the user customizable variables sections before executing the first script:

 ```
-pacman -Sy --noconfirm git
+pacman -Sy git
 git clone https://gitlab.com/cytopyge/hajime
 ./hajime/1base.sh
 ```

-From here run the scripts one-by-one and follow the in-script instructions.
+From here run the scripts in numerical order and follow the in-script instructions.
+Have fun!

 ---
 ---

-# resources
+# resource reference

 ## general installation guide
 https://wiki.archlinux.org/index.php/installation_guide